yourhead/rwcli/README.md

 CLI is a plugin for RapidWeaver that adds a very basic publsihing a file from the command line.
 The goal is to produce a repeatable mechanism for automating publishing for integration testing.

 ### Use
+ - compile and install the cli plugin
- - set up a project file (one is provided in this project as an example)
+ - set up a RapidWeaver project  (one is provided in this project as an example)
- - make sure to specify the publish location
+- make sure to specify the publish location -- this cannot be specified on the command line :-(
- - on the command line:
+ - launch RW from the command line

 ```